-There are only two grevilleas in Foxes Lair., but several hakeas.
+There are only two grevilleas in Foxes Lair, but several hakeas.

 Grevillea tenuiflora/Tassel grevillea is a beautiful but atypical grevillea with narrow clustered flowers and a mildly rude pistil.

 It has unusual and stunning flowers that remind me of a picture of marine spoon worms that my daughter sent from Korea.
 Koreans call them gaebul (penis fish), and consume them with relish to enhance their (ahem) vigour.
-Without claiming efficacy, I recommend a stroll on the Banksia walk in September to see masses of the flowers.
+Without claiming efficacy, I recommend a stroll on the Banksia Trail in September to see masses of the flowers.
 Latin scholars amongst you know that tenuiflora is a taxonomist’s way of saying ‘narrow flower’.